The Never-Really-Accurately-Named Random 90's Animation Month: "Happily Ever After" (1990)

 "My Little Pony: Friendship is Magic: Equestria Girls: Chaos Reigns"

-Now, if you want the full experience of suffering through this end-result of a long, long string of sh**ty marketing board room decisions, read my review of "Friendship is Magic" and then head on over to my Twitter and scroll down until you hit November 24th.
+Now, if you want the full experience of suffering through this end-result of a long, long string of sh**ty marketing board room decisions, read my review of "Friendship is Magic" and then head on over to this post, where my Tweetmentary is archived.
 I only have a few more thoughts to share about this thing because honestly, I don't want to give it any more attention and I don't want to commit much more thought to it.

 First off, it really is as awful as I figured it would be way back when we first saw that concept art all those months ago.
 That concept art, as you may recall, resembled bad fanart -- actually, no. It resembled uncreative fanart.
 If they had taken a cue from bad My Little Pony fanart... well, that at least would have been something.
 But no, this movie basically is uncreative fanart/fanfiction.
 It's pretty much what you'd get if you asked a very unimaginative person what would happen if the Ponies turned into humans an attended a high school that is totally not a shameless "Monster High" cash-in you guys, it's not.